-The encoder is programmed using the register AX5031_ENCODING, details and recommendations on usage are given in the AX5031 Programming Manual.
+The encoder is programmed using the register AX5051_ENCODING, details and recommendations on usage are given in the AX5051 Programming Manual.

-6.4.
+6.6.
 Framing and FIFO

 Most radio systems today group data into packets.
-The framing unit is responsible for converting these packets into a bit-stream suitable for the modulator.
+The framing unit is responsible for converting these packets into a bit-stream suitable for the modulator, and to extract packets from the continuous bit-stream arriving from the demodulator.

-The Framing unit supports three different modes:
+The Framing unit supports four different modes:

 - HDLC

 - Raw

+- Raw with Preamble Match

 - 802.15.4 compliant

-The microcontroller communicates with the framing unit through a 32 level \times 10 bit FIFO.
-The FIFO decouples microcontroller timing from the radio (modulator) timing.
-The bottom 8 bits of the FIFO contain transmit data.
+The microcontroller communicates with the framing unit through a 4 level \times 10 bit FIFO.
+The FIFO decouples microcontroller timing from the radio (modulator and demodulator) timing.
+The bottom 8 bits of the FIFO contain transmit or receive data.
 The top 2 bit are used to convey meta information in HDLC and 802.15.4 modes.
-They are unused in Raw mode.
+They are unused in Raw and Raw with Preamble Match modes.
 The meta information consists of packet begin / end information and the result of CRC checks.